Crochet Hooks 101: Everything You Need To Know

 Crochet hook grips are as unique as their users.
 How you hold your hook to compensate for your crochet style has many nuances.
 As you continue to practice crochet, experiment with the different grips or move your fingers onto different places in the hook to see what hold works best for you.

-In general, most crocheters fall into 1 of two camps:
+In general, most crocheters fall into one of two camps:

 • Pencil Grip: the hook is held like a pencil with the handle floating above your hand.